rakibdev/system-ui/README.md

 ## Extensions

 Generally extensions can be seen as GTK windows with access to System UI framework APIs.
-Built-in launcher, panel are also extensions.

 ### Develop

-For guidance on creating and debugging extensions, refer to a demo extension [window-preview.](link)
+For guidance on creating and debugging extensions, refer to a [system-ui-extensions](link) repo.

 ### Usage